Ford recalls 870,000 F-150 trucks because of potential parking brake malfunction

 The recall includes 2021 to 2023 models of the F-150, according to recall documents posted Friday by the National Highway Traffic Safety Administration (NHTSA).
 Damages in the wiring of some F-150s could activate the truck's parking brake while someone is driving, causing them to lose control of the vehicle and crash.

-Drivers with the brake light issue may see a warning light on their vehicle's panel, NHTSA documents show.
+Drivers of trucks with the brake issue may see a warning light on their vehicle's panel, NHTSA documents show.

+The Michigan automaker said it would fix the issue by installing a protective tie strap and tape wrap on the brake wiring as well as replacing the rear axle wiring harness if necessary at Ford and Lincoln dealerships.
+The repairs will be made free of charge, Ford said.
+Drivers who have already paid a mechanic to fix the problem can be reimbursed by submitting paperwork to Ford by September 11, 2024.

+Ford said it doesn't know of any crashes or injuries caused by the problem.

 for more features.